siyuan-note/plugin-sample/README.md

 least the following files:

 * i18n/*
-* icon.png (160*160)
+* icon.png (recommended size: 160*160, file size should not exceed 20KB)
 * index.css
 * index.js
 * plugin.json
-* preview.png (1024*768)
+* preview.png (recommended size: 1024*768, file size should not exceed 200KB)
 * README*.md

 ## List on the marketplace

-* `pnpm run build` to generate package.zip
+* Execute `pnpm run build` to generate package.zip
 * Create a new GitHub release using your new version number as the "Tag version".
 See here for an
   example: https://github.com/siyuan-note/plugin-sample/releases
 * Upload the file package.zip as binary attachments
 * Publish the release

-If it is the first release, please create a pull request to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the plugins.json file in it.
+If this is the first release, you also need to create a PR to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the plugins.json file in it.
 This file is the index of all community plugin repositories, the format is:

 ```json
 {